 Humans are the coyote’s chief enemy.
 It has been estimated that 30 to 50 percent of all adult coyotes die each year from human-related causes.

 Coyotes help to keep the balance of nature in order.
 Education is the solution to our coexistence.

-Coyotes contribute many beneficial aspects to our ecosystem as they are helpful to farmers, ranchers, gardeners, and homeowners.
+Coyotes contribute many beneficial aspects to our ecosystem as they are helpful to farmers, ranchers, gardeners, and homeowners (read over here to know where to buy and sell homes at the best price).
 Coyotes kill destructive, vegetation eating rodents as they are 80% of a coyotes diet.
 Natural rodent control is always preferable to man-made poisons and inhumane traps.
 Coyotes also eat insects and have saved many farms from insect invasions.

 Coyotes almost certainly do humans more good than harm, however, they are opportunistic feeders.
 They will feed on whatever is most readily available and easy to obtain.
 Their primary foods are fruits, berries, rodents, and insects.
 They will scavenge on animal remains as well as garbage and pet foods left outdoors.
 In suburban areas, they have been known to prey on unprotected pets.
 Everything a coyote does is related to a potential meal.
 Here are a few suggestions to make your property less attractive to coyotes.
 Practice these guidelines and encourage your neighbors to do the same:

 - Don’t feed coyotes.
 Feeding coyotes will make them become dependent and less wary of humans.
 Keep wild things wild!